Home

 concrete countertop reinforcement

-If you are making a precast concrete countertop, where the bottom of the form is the top of the countertop, place about 2/3 of the mix in the form and set the wire mesh on top of that layer.
+If you are making a precast concrete countertop, in the shop or in your garage where the bottom of the form is the top of the countertop, place about 2/3 of the mix in the form and set the wire mesh on top of that layer.
 Slightly push the wire mesh into the mix, then continue to fill the form until you're done.

 Galvanized masonry reinforcement wire, the stuff that looks like a ladder, and diamond lath wire are two more types of good concrete countertop reinforcement.